-Weekly reports are due on the Monday of the following week for each of the four weeks before the election date; a week is defined as running from a Saturday to a Friday.
-The first weekly report shall include all reportable transactions that occurred since the most recently filed prior report. [§17-5-8(a)(2)]
+Weekly reports are due on the Monday of the following week for each of the four (4) weeks before the election date.
+For reporting purposes, a week is defined as running from a Saturday to a Friday.
+The first weekly report shall include all reportable transactions that occurred since the most recently filed prior report. [§ 17-5-8(a)(2)]